Updated in July of 2017

 - Quick Charge 3.0 — If a USB-C port can output Quick Charge, it’s out of specification (we refer to this as “out of spec”) and potentially dangerous.
 However, Leung and Nathan-K don’t regard this as a deal-breaking shortcoming.

-- Legacy D+/D- Encoding — If a charger lacks legacy encoding, it means it can’t use old cables (such as microUSB) even when fitted with adapters.
+- Legacy D+/D- Encoding — If a charger lacks legacy encoding, it means it can’t use old cables (such as Micro-USB) even when fitted with adapters.

-- Split PDO or Bad PDO — This means the charger outputs an out-of-specification Power Delivery Object (PDO); it may not charge it its rated speed.
+- Split PDO or Bad PDO — This means the charger outputs an out-of-specification Power Data Object (PDO); it may not charge it its rated speed.
 It’s been reported that Split PDO causes a delay in when chargers output optimal power delivery.

 - IR drop compensation — A lack of an IR drop compensation means the charger doesn’t output a flat voltage at all loads.
 Excessive voltage drop-offs are known to cause damage to electrical equipment.